-Tutorial videos are quite common these days.
-Many people look for these videos when they want to try something new.
-In fact, stats have shown that over 52% of people watch at least two tutorial videos per week, and this number is expected to keep rising.
+Statistics have shown that over 52% of people watch at least two tutorial videos per week, and this number is expected to keep rising.
+Brands can take advantage of this trend by making video tutorials accessible directly on product pages at leading retailers.

 So, what are tutorial videos, and how do you make them?
-Read on for all your answers in this comprehensive guide.
+Read on for all your answers in this ultimate guide to tutorial videos.

 What is a Video Tutorial?

-Tutorial videos are essential tools for showcasing various tasks and product functionalities to viewers.
-Whether you’re assembling your child’s crib or exploring the capabilities of a new product, these product videos provide viewers with a visual and informative guide on how to use a specific item.
+Whether you’re assembling a child’s crib or exploring the capabilities of a new product, these product videos provide viewers with a visual and informative guide on how to use a specific item.

 Video Tutorial Examples

 There are a few things to keep in mind before you start making tutorial videos.
 You should first try and understand what your customer wants.
-Is your product new to the market, or are there similar variants?
-This will give you an idea of the kind of video tutorial you want to make.
+But first, here are are some tutorial video examples you can use for inspiration.

 Evolution Wireless by Sennheiser